 “Clearly that was the opportunity − to find a way to take on this extra business.”

-Paul Holt, a specialist manufacturing advisor, met with Catherine, Tony and the team at their factory in Bolton.
+Catherine, Tony and the team met with one of the GC Business Growth Hub's specialist manufacturing advisors at their factory in Bolton.
 He spent time getting to know the business and performed a value stream map of manufacturing processes which found ways they could reduce production lead times and increase sales.

 In addition, they moved resource from the office to the shop floor, upskilling an existing member of the team who was keen to progress.
 This enabled them to take on a new employee, which has created an adaptable, more knowledgeable workforce.